renegade27/java-dogs-logging/README.md

 Stretch Goal
   * Create an application that reads messages from each queue and writes the message to a log file for that queue.
 So all messages about accessing /dogs would be logged to a file about accessing dogs, all messages about accessing dogs/breeds would be logged to a file about accessing dogs/breeds.
 The log messages should still go to the console as well.
-  * Create a message queue to receive a message each time a dog is created
+  * Create a message queue to receive a message each time an exception occurs.
+Have the listener read this queue as well.